yy23505/rmpp-eportfolio-essex/units/inferential-statistics-workshop.md

 ## Overview

 This unit focused on **Inferential Statistics** and the practical application of hypothesis testing techniques using real-world datasets.
-The workshop introduced methods for drawing conclusions about populations based on sample data, covering key concepts such as:
+The workshop introduced methods for drawing conclusions about populations based on sample data, covering key concepts such as
 - Null and alternative hypotheses
 - Significance levels and *p*-values
 - Confidence intervals